PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 function differential execution confirms complete ModelIR and statistics equality for valid one- and two-chain fixtures.

+Canonical quantized Logistic cleanup is owned by `passes/quantized_logistic.py`.
+One optional or local `ModelIRGraphIndex` enumerates graph-order Dequantize candidates, proves the exclusive and topologically ordered Logistic/Quantize consumers, applies lineage-aware Logistic input/output rewrites, and removes both wrappers differentially.
+Independent INT8 and UINT8 chains therefore share one current index.
+Graphs missing any required operator family retain historical unused-tensor and optional LayoutState pruning without allocating an index; both production call sites supply the Session-owned LayoutState.

+The quantized input and output use the same INT8 or UINT8 dtype.
+Input scale must be positive and finite, with its zero point in the dtype range.
+Output quantization is exactly the builtin's canonical scale `1/256` and zero point `-128` for INT8 or `0` for UINT8; the former tolerance is intentionally not used.
+All four tensor records must exist, the two bridge dtypes must be the same floating type, and elementwise shape/signature metadata must agree across the complete chain without imposing a rank-four restriction.
+Both bridges are private, exclusively consumed, uniquely produced, and topologically ordered;
+the quantized output cannot also be a graph input.
+All guards finish before mutation.
+Logistic options and provenance remain on the retained object, version becomes two for INT8 and one for UINT8, and the public output object and canonical quantization remain stable.
+This deliberately prevents former rewrites with a near-canonical output scale, absent or invalid input grid, missing float metadata, or public-input bridge.
+Exact former-function differential execution confirms complete ModelIR and statistics equality for valid one- and two-chain fixtures.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter